 Lately, I've been falling back in love with New York City.
 Even on days and nights when all I want to do is stay in bed and do nothing, I've been forcing myself to get up and go explore.
-As great as the city is, sometimes you need an escape.
+As great as the city is, sometimes you need an escape from Manhattan.
 That's where Sourced Adventures comes in.

 I was lucky enough to win a trip to go snow tubing at Mountain Creek, and to check out a local brewery upstate.
 I was really weary of the whole thing, mostly because I had never even heard of snow tubing until I entered the contest, and I had certainly never heard of Sourced Adventures.
 I was sure it was a scam, since I've never heard of a tour group like this (welcome to living a sheltered existence).
 But, I figured I'd give it a shot, and my friend Kris was up for an adventure.
 The snow tubing trip includes:

 The day started at the Adventure Cafe, a little cafe located on the Lower East Side.
 We did the typical check-in/waiver signing and waited on the bus to show up.